autowarefoundation/open-ad-kit-docs/docs/start-guide/installation/system-setup-pcu.md

         valid_lft forever preferred_lft forever
    ```

-   :speech_balloon: You can find inetwork interface such as `fm1-mac5`.
+   :speech_balloon: You can find a network interface such as `fm1-mac5`.

 1. Change the `NetworkInterfaceAddress`.